Paul Gardner (journalist): Career

 Gardner studied pharmacy at the University of Nottingham and from 1953 through 1959, as a Fellow of the Royal Pharmaceutical Society of Great Britain, worked in London as the assistant editor of Pharmacy Digest.

 Gardner immigrated to the United States in 1959 and became the managing editor of a medical magazine.
 He started covering American sports for British publications in 1961, when his feature on Roger Maris and Mickey Mantle’s pursuit of Babe Ruth's 60-home run record appeared in The Observer.

 In 1964, Gardner left the medical magazine and spent two years in Italy before returning to New York, where he discovered a sudden American interest in pro soccer.
 The United Soccer Association and the National Professional Soccer League – which eventually merged into the NASL – launched in 1967.

 The emergence of American pro soccer in the late 1960s coincided with Gardner’s start as a full-time free-lance journalist and he has since covered soccer for publications on both sides of the Atlantic.

 Among the publications he has written for are Sports Illustrated, The New York Times, USA Today, The New York Daily News, The Sporting News, The Village Voice, The Times (London), The Guardian (London) and The Independent (London).

 Gardner was the color commentator for the first-ever live telecast in the United States of a World Cup final, in 1982 on ABC.
 He also served as ABC color commentator with legendary Jim McKay of NASL games in 1979-81.

 He also did commentary for NBC (1986 World Cup), CBS (NASL) and ESPN (college), and has been a film producer and was the scriptwriter and soccer adviser for the award-winning instructional series Pele: The Master and His Method in 1973.

 He has covered nine World Cups and 10 Under-17 World Cups—plus FIFA Under-20 World Cups, Olympics, European Championships and Copa América tournaments.

-Gardner, whose columns at one point appeared twice a week at SoccerAmerica.com, received the 2010 Colin Jose Media Award from the National Soccer Hall of Fame.
+Gardner, whose columns at one point appeared twice a week at Soccer America, received the 2010 Colin Jose Media Award from the National Soccer Hall of Fame.